-Hyatt Legal Plan
+Legal Plan

-The Hyatt Legal plan provides participants with unlimited access to nearly 11,000 attorneys nationwide at discounted rates.
+The legal plan provides participants with unlimited access to nearly 11,000 attorneys nationwide at discounted rates.
 You can get in touch with an attorney either by phone or in person.
-The Hyatt Legal plan provides support with a broad range of services - from will preparation, to debt collection, to buying a home, and much more.
+The legal plan provides support with a broad range of services - from will preparation, to debt collection, to buying a home, and much more.